dmx-systems/dmx-linqa/README.md

 # DMX Linqa

 Linqa is a multilingual whiteboard application for supporting international collaboration.
 Its special trait is automatic text translation.
-Users edit content items (text blocks, notes, PDF, images, audio, video, documents) on a **whiteboard** that is shared and discussed between team members.
+Users edit content items (notes, text blocks, PDF, images, audio, video, documents) on a **whiteboard** that is shared and discussed between team members.
 Chat-like **discussion** takes place at both levels, per individual item as well as team-wide.
 Both, the text items and all discussion posts are translated automatically and can be displayed in 2 languages at the same time.
 Linqa indicates whether text is a result of auto-translation or has been revised manually.

 When creating a note or a discussion post the user just types in her preferred language.
 Linqa detects the language automatically and translates accordingly.
 At the moment 9 languages are supported: German 🇩🇪, English 🇬🇧, Spanish 🇪🇸, Finnish 🇫🇮, French 🇫🇷, Polish 🇵🇱, Portuguese (Brazilian) 🇧🇷, Swedish 🇸🇪, and Ukrainian 🇺🇦.

 ![linqa-workspace.png](docs/linqa-workspace.png)
 *A typical Linqa workspace*

 A **workspace** represents a group of people collaborating on a certain topic/project.
 A workspace consists of both, a whiteboard and a (closable) discussion panel.
 The whiteboard is not limited in size and is zoomable.
 To add structure the items can be freely placed and individually colored.
 Further elements like headings, lines, arrows, and shapes can be added.
-This together allows for building expressive and appealing whiteboards which support the user's visual memory.
+Together this allows for building expressive and appealing whiteboards which support the user's visual memory.

-Workspaces are synchronized between collaborating users in real time, so every logged in user has an up-to-date view all the time.
+Workspaces are synchronized between collaborating users in real time, so every logged in user has an up-to-date view.
 To keep workspace members up-to-date also when not logged in, Linqa informs them about changes by sending **digest emails** on a regular basis.

 In Linqa there are 3 user roles: